evkx/evkx.github.io/content/models/porsche/taycan/Taycan/_index.md

 <figcaption><h4>Porsche Taycan</h4></figcaption></figur>

-A head-up display is an optional system that presents speed and other important driver information just in front of the driver in the windshield.
+A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.

 ## Infotainment

-You can choose from three different sound systems on the Porsche Taycan.
+You can choose between three sound systems on the Porsche Taycan.
 With the Porsche Sound system, you get ten amplifier channels and ten speakers with a max system output of 150 watts.
 With the  BOSE® Surround Sound System, you get 14 amplifier channels and 14 speakers with a max system output of 710 watts.
 With the  Burmester® 3D High-End Surround Sound System, you get 21 amplifier channels and 21 speakers with a max system output of 1455 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Porsche Taycan supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
 ## Lights